K.Maro: Solo career

 After the breakup of LMDS, Cyril Kamar became successful as a solo artist, taking the name K.Maro (alternatives K'Maro and K-Maro).
-As a hip hop and R&B singer-songwriter and producer, he became an instant international success particularly with his first major hit, "Femme Like U" in 2004, from the album La Good Life.
+As a hip hop and R&B singer-songwriter and producer, his first major hit was "Femme Like U" in 2004, from the album La Good Life.
 "Femme Like U" was number-one single in 17 countries and Platinum certified, more than two million copies of the song were sold and more than a million copies of La Good Life album were sold.

 In 2005, K.Maro released his third album Million Dollar Boy.
 Subject to commercial success, the album became certified Platinum.

 To celebrate his decade-long music career, K.Maro released in 2006, Platinum Remixes album.

-K.Maro released his four album in 2008, Perfect Stranger, his first all-English album.
+K.Maro released his fourth album in 2008, Perfect Stranger, his first all-English album.

 His songs are frequently a mix of French and English lyrics, and sometimes Arabic.